 Customer advocates are critical allies for any enterprise.
-Investing in these customer-partners can provide immense value to your company: they create buzz on your behalf, spend more of their budget with you, are more loyal, and have the ability to influence purchase decisions within their own organization.
+Investing in them can provide immense value to your company: they create buzz on your behalf, spend more of their budget with you, are more loyal, and have the ability to influence purchase decisions within their own organization.

-Customer advocates are also a reliable source of feedback that you can use to improve your products and services.
-They are frequently engaged in your online user community and in-person user groups, providing enthusiastic and inexpensive peer support and helping to build customer satisfaction from outside your organization.
+Customer advocates are a reliable source of feedback that you can use to improve your products and services.
+They are frequently engaged in your online user community and in-person user groups, provide enthusiastic peer support and help build customer satisfaction from outside your organization.

-Customer references are a very high-quality form of word-of-mouth.
-If you can confidently use a customer as a reference, you can almost instantly provide a relevant track record of success to prospective buyers.
-This type of reference stands above all other promotional tools in terms of credibility – and it can inspire other customers to become references, too.
+Youd advocates also put out high quality word-of-mouth in the marketplace.
+If you can confidently use a customer as a reference, you can instantly provide a relevant record of accomplishment of success to prospective buyers.
+This type of reference stands above all other promotional tools in terms of credibility and it can inspire other customers to become references, too.

-Businesses can make the best use of customer-partners and internal customer advocacy teams by taking a strategic and inclusive approach to advocacy programs.
-Engaging colleagues from the beginning will provide the best results and make the best possible use of your customers’ time.
+Businesses can make the best use of customer word of mouth by taking a strategic and inclusive approach to advocacy programs.
+Getting org-wide buy-in from the beginning will provide excellent results and make the best use of your customers’ time.
 Here are five colleagues, or departments, you should involve right from the start.

 Field Marketing and Event Planning